singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 ### Welcome to Netlify
 Welcome to Netlify or should I say welcome to Netlify CMS, the first static site CMS system that can easily be integrated with almost any static site generator!

-I know - it sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over.
+I know - it sounds too good to be true, but the age where static sites were defined by a lack of dynamic content, a lack of user interactivity and a lack of a CMS system is finally over!

 In this little guide, we'll do a step by step, which will show you how to install and configure your own copy of our *jekyll-netlify-cms* template.